Table of Contents

 Article V: University of Rochester Medical Center Board

 A Medical Center Board shall advise and counsel the officers and Trustees regarding the coordinated administration of the University divisions constituting the Medical Center.
 The Medical Center Board will operate under bylaws approved by the Trustees, which bylaws will detail the board’s mission and purpose, as well as its duties and authority as delegated by the Trustees.
 The Medical Center Board will also serve as the Board of Governors of the Hospital and the Dental Center, to which Board the Trustees hereby delegate the authority and responsibility for governing Strong Memorial Hospital and the Eastman Dental Center, subject to the powers of the Trustees expressly retained by this article and by operation of the bylaws of the Medical Center Board.
 The Medical Center Board, in serving as the Board of Governors of the Hospital and Dental Center, shall establish policy, assure quality patient care, and provide for the institutional management and planning for Strong Memorial Hospital and Eastman Dental Center as set forth in the bylaws of the Medical Center Board and as limited therein to require approval of the Trustees before action is taken by the Hospital or Dental Center which would 1) result in a call upon the financial resources of the University not dedicated for the support of the Hospital or Dental Center, 2) have a major impact on University academic programs, or 3) contravene policies of the University established by the Board of Trustees.
 The Board of Trustees shall appoint the Medical Center Board as set forth in the bylaws of the Medical Center Board, including the provision that at least five members of the Medical Center Board shall be Trustees or Life Trustees of the University.
-The Medical Center Board shall report periodically, and no less than annually to the Trustees concerning the operation of the Medical Center and, specifically, the operations of the Hospital and Dental Center.
+The Medical Center Board shall coordinate with the Joint Health Affairs Committee to report periodically, and no less than annually to the Trustees concerning the operation of the Medical Center, including its affiliates as appropriate, and, specifically, the operations of the Hospital and Dental Center.

 Article VI: Memorial Art Gallery